ixcode/tekdoc/README.md

 - Provide a glossary concept so you don't have to build the link manually for every word you want to glossarise.
 - Allow _layouts to live outside the content dir?
 OR move static files into the content dir.
 Might mean things render more naturally?
 - Make it possible to refer to a layout in extends by aboslute path?

+- Make it so that when you publish you don't destroy the python server because youve deleted the output root